 The Association recognizes that the future of Alzheimer's research relies on students and those starting their careers in the field.
 ISTAART provides opportunities for networking, financial support opportunities to attend the Alzheimer's Association International Conference and mentorship.

-The ISTAART Advisory Council is a select group of Alzheimer's experts representing a variety of research disciplines.
+The ISTAART Advisory Council is a select group of Alzheimer's and dementia experts representing a variety of research disciplines.

-- Sunnybrook Research Institute, Toronto, Ontario, Neuroscience Program Research Director
+Sunnybrook Research Institute, Neuroscience Program Research Director, Toronto, Ontario, Canada

 Dr. Black's research interests include stroke recovery and vascular cognitive impairment, diagnosis of dementia, and the use of neuroimaging to study brain-behavior relationships.
 She has published more 350 papers and is actively engaged in clinical trials of stroke and stroke recovery, Alzheimer's, and vascular cognitive impairment.
 In 2001, she received the Mel Silverman Award for Outstanding Mentorship from the University of Toronto's Institute of Medical Science, and in 2009, the University of Toronto, Department of Medicine Mentorship Award.